-Dr Vermeulen holds an MA in Natural Sciences from the University of Cambridge, an MSc in Tropical Resource Ecology from the University of Zimbabwe and a PhD in Population Biology from Imperial College London.
+Dr Vermeulen was also a Commissioner on the EAT-Lancet Commission on Healthy Diets from Sustainable Food Systems.
+She holds a BA and MA in Natural Sciences from the University of Cambridge, an MSc in Tropical Resource Ecology from the University of Zimbabwe and a PhD in Population Biology from Imperial College London.

 |2018 - present||Global Food Lead Scientist, WWF|

 |2010-17||Head of Research, CGIAR Research Program on Climate Change, Agriculture and Food Security|